 Actually picked up on in the 'Chasing Dogma' series of comics that has, as the name suggests, the movies 'Chasing Amy' and 'Dogma' as bookends - The series explains how Jay and Silent Bob end up in the same town as Bethany - They're searching for Shermer, Illinois (the site of many a John Hughes movie, and naturally, nonexistent), and along the way, end up rescuing a chimp which is hunted, in a hilarious Fugitive spoof, by a Tommy Lee Jones lookalike.
 Presumably needing some narrative for Jay and Silent Bob Strike Back, Smith recycled this with Will Ferrell in the Jones role.

 In an effort to destroy the stage, Silent Bob dresses up in a Batman mask, swings past a critical pin (missing his chance to grab it), and crashes through a dressing room wall with Gwen inside.
-This (and their other antics) form the basis for the Bluntman and Chronic comic that forms the plot of Film/ and Jay and Silent Bob Strike Back.
+This (and their other antics) form the basis for the Bluntman and Chronic comic that forms parts of the plot of Chasing Amy and Jay and Silent Bob Strike Back.
 Additionally, Jay can be overheard telling this story to Loki and Bartleby in Dogma.

 Freeze-Frame Bonus: This could just be a mistake, but if you freeze-frame on the Magic Eye puzzle and actually adjust your eyes to see the picture, you'll see it isn't a sailboat; it's just a few abstract shapes.
 No wonder Willam couldn't see the sailboat.